abumq/residue/tools/doxygen/README_DOXYGEN.md

 ![banner]

 # Introduction
-This docs contain residue extension API that you can use to extend the features for residue server.
+This docs contain residue extensions API that you can use to extend the features for residue server.

 # Licence
 Following licence applies strictly to extension API.
 For Residue server licence please refer to [LICENCE](https://github.com/muflihun/residue/blob/master/LICENCE) on github.